Esri/i3s-spec/profiles/building/docs/filterBlock.md

 # Filter block

-A filter block defines what elements whill be filtered with a specific filter mode.
-It is not recommended to declare multiple filter blocks with the same filter mode, to onsure good performance on client applications.
+A filter block defines what elements will be filtered with a specific filter mode.
+It is not recommended to declare multiple filter blocks with the same filter mode, to ensure good performance on client applications.
 Filter blocks are contained in a filter for a building scene layer.
 Each filter includes at least one filter block.

 ### Related: